Using Print From Anywhere from Ubuntu

 NOTE: As with other operating systems, to send jobs and view the Print From Anywhere Print Center, you will need to be on a Stony Brook campus network such as Resnet, Wolfienet-Secure or any other campus network.

 1. As you can see in the image below, your local username must match your NetID.
-(To show your username, go to System Settings -> User Accounts -> check the box for "Show my login name in the menu bar")
+(To show your username, go to System Settings and then click User Accounts and then check the box for "Show my login name in the menu bar")

 2. Go to System Settings and open Printers.